LucasMath5/Speech-Denoising-CNN-System/README.md

 This repository contains the preprocessing, training, evaluation, and reconstruction pipeline for a speech denoising system based on a compact convolutional U-Net.
 The model receives noisy speech spectrograms and learns to estimate a spectral mask that suppresses noise while preserving speech components.

-Audio files, processed features, checkpoints, reports, and interface files are not tracked in Git.

 ## Structure